2006 United States immigration reform protests: Illegal immigration

 Mexicans were not considered "immigrants" until 1960, when the United States issued visas to emigrate to America.
 Before 1960, Mexicans could only apply for work visas as Braceros or cross the border without inspection.
 Mexicans didn't have a "legal" way to enter the United States before then.

 To understand the 2006 immigrant protests and the discourse behind illegal immigration as a leading topic in U.S. political debate, it is necessary to understand the history of illegal immigration.
 Since the 19th century, mass illegal immigration from Latin American countries to the United States has greatly impacted Latino politics.
 Illegal immigrants are individuals who arrive and live in the United States without legal documentation.
 In many cases, individuals arrive to the United States with legal documentation such as tourist or student visas and overstay the amount of time they are allowed to remain in the United States, thus becoming illegal immigrants.
 Many others cross the borders between the United States and Mexico, or the United States and Canada, without legal documentation.
-Today, undocumented entry to the United States is a misdemeanor.
+Today, unauthorized entry into the United States is a misdemeanor.

 Illegal immigration did not always exist to the extent that it does today.
 Before 1965, the United States did not have numerical restrictions on immigration from countries in the western hemisphere.
 In 1965, the United States passed the Immigration Nationality Act and repealed the 1924 National Origins Act designed to limit migration from southern and eastern European countries, thus making it possible for eastern-hemisphere countries to have equal access to visas in addition and consequently restricting migration from the western hemisphere for the first time.
 Furthermore, the 1965 Act provided unlimited number of visas for family reunification because it allowed naturalized U.S. citizens and permanent residents to request permission to bring their family members to the United States.
 The 1965 Act influenced Latinos/as citizens and permanent residents to request visas that allowed their family members to immigrate to the United States.
 This resulted in a shift of the country's ethno racial makeup and the creation of a large Latino population in the United States.
 The 1965 Act's restriction on the number of visas allotted to western hemisphere countries created the phenomenon of large scale illegal western hemisphere migration, particularly from Latin American countries like Mexico.